 This bit controls the instruction and data widths in dual SPI mode.
-In this mode, all transfers between the host system and memory are 2 bits wide on I/O0 to I/O1, including all instructions (see Table 22).
+In this mode, all transfers between the host system and memory are 2 bits wide on I/O0 to I/O1, including all instructions.
+Refer to Table 22 for details.